node-libraries/scaffold/README.md

-# scaffold
+# @node-libraries/scaffold

+## install

+`npm -g install @node-libraries/scaffold`

 ## description

 Create a canned file based on a template.
+Templates can also be placed on github.

 ## usage